Nervosys/Botnix/botnix/doc/manual/configuration/adding-custom-packages.section.md

 To make other pre-built executables work on Botnix, you need to package them with Nix and special helpers like `autoPatchelfHook` or `buildFHSEnv`.
-See the [Nixpkgs manual](https://nixos.org/nixpkgs/manual) for details.
+See the [Botpkgs manual](https://nixos.org/nixpkgs/manual) for details.
 This is complex and often doing a source build is easier.